darkVador224/Zokou-english-v/README.md

-# Zokou-2.0 🚀
+# lagherta-2.0 🚀

 Zokou is a multi-device bot designed to enhance your WhatsApp conversations with useful and fun features.
 Whether it’s managing files, interacting with stickers, or facilitating group management, Zokou is here to assist you!

 ## Key Features ✨

-- **File Download:** Zokou can download audio and video files from links you send, making it easy to share them with your contacts. 🎶📹
+- **File Download:** lagherta can download audio and video files from links you send, making it easy to share them with your contacts. 🎶📹

-- **Sticker Export:** You can export stickers from Telegram and use them in your WhatsApp conversations by simply sending them to Zokou. 😄✨
+- **Sticker Export:** You can export stickers from Telegram and use them in your WhatsApp conversations by simply sending them to lagherta. 😄✨

 - **Group Management:** Zokou offers group management features like adding or removing members, configuring rules, and other settings. 👥📋